ray-project/ray/doc/source/tune/user-guide.rst

         # sync our checkpoints via rsync
         sync_config=sync_config,

-        # we'll checkpoint every 10 iterations, keep the best five
+        # we'll keep the best five checkpoints at all times
-        # checkpoints (by AUC score, descending), and always checkpoint
+        # checkpoints (by AUC score, reported by the trainable, descending)
-        # at the end of the last run!
         checkpoint_score_attr="max-auc",
         keep_checkpoints_num=5,
-        checkpoint_freq=10,
-        checkpoint_at_end=True,

         # a very useful trick! this will resume from the last run specified by
         # sync_config (if one exists), otherwise it will start a new tuning run